CyberSource/cybersource-plugins-commercetools/docs/eCheck-Setup.md

 ## eCheck

-If you would like to support eCheck, you will need to register with one of these processors.
+If you would like to support eCheck, you need to register with one of these processors.

 - Chase Paymentech Solutions
 - Cybersource ACH Service